traversable/schema/README.md

 ### What's a "schema rewriter"?

 The idea of term rewriting comes from the programming language community.
-Languages like [Racket](https://planet.racket-lang.org/package-source/samsergey/rewrite.plt/1/0/planet-docs/manual/index.html) [Lean](https://lean-lang.org/doc/reference/latest/The-Simplifier/Rewrite-Rules/) invert control and give users a first-class API for rewriting and extending the language.
+Languages like [Racket](https://planet.racket-lang.org/package-source/samsergey/rewrite.plt/1/0/planet-docs/manual/index.html) and [Lean](https://lean-lang.org/doc/reference/latest/The-Simplifier/Rewrite-Rules/) invert control and give users a first-class API for rewriting and extending the language.

 Unfortunately, we don't have that kind of power in TypeScript because we're limited by the target language (JavaScript).
 And frankly, given how flexible JavaScript already is, exposing that kind of API would be a recipe for disaster.